magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 Varnish provides several features that prevent customers from experiencing long delays and timeouts when the Magento server is not functioning properly.
 These features can be configured in the `default.vcl` file.
 See the [Varnish Reference Manual](https://www.varnish-cache.org/docs/4.1/reference/index.html) for details about using the Varnish Configuration Language.

 ## Health check {#health}
 Varnish's health check feature polls the backend (Magento) to determine whether it is responding as expected.
-If it is responding normally, then Varnish can fetch resources normally.
+If it is responding normally, then Varnish can fetch resources.
 If not, Varnish responds as configured  within the `default.vcl` file.

 Magento defines the following default health check: